 At the end of the day, prevention is still better than cure.
 Cleanliness suppresses the growth of influenza virus.
 And if your workplace is clean, you can guarantee better employee attendance and productivity.

-Make cleanliness your regular office habit not just during winter season but throughout the rest of the year.
+Make cleanliness your regular office habit not just during the winter season but throughout the rest of the year.
 Always spare a portion of your budget for thorough office cleaning solutions.

 Moreover, in addition to office cleanliness, send your employees for a flu shot or vaccine weeks before the winter season kicks off.
 Check with your healthcare provider too.
 If you can add this feature to your company healthcare, it’s a win-win situation for you and your employees.